 Gardner-Webb University has both informal and formal mechanisms in place to resolve concerns about disability discrimination, denial of access to services, accommodations required by law, or an auxiliary aid they believe they should have received (“disability-related issues”), such as:

-Gardner-Webb University encourages anyone with concerns about a disability-related issue to first discuss the matter with Dr. Cary F. Poole, Associate Vice President for Title IX Compliance and ADA Coordinator, 303 Tucker Student Center, who will attempt to facilitate a resolution.
+Gardner-Webb University encourages anyone with concerns about a disability-related issue to first discuss the matter with Steve Gambill, Title IX Coordinator and ADA Coordinator, 303 Tucker Student Center, who will attempt to facilitate a resolution.
 Individuals are not required to pursue the informal process first and may engage the formal grievance process as their first step if preferred.

-The Noel Center can be reached at: [email protected]create new email.
+The Noel Center can be reached at: [email protected].

-If Dr. Cary F. Poole, 303 Tucker Student Center, is not successful in achieving a satisfactory resolution, within ten working days, or as expeditiously as possible, from the date the disability-related issue is raised, or the complaint is against the Office itself, a formal grievance may be filed as described below.
+If Steve Gambill, 303 Tucker Student Center, is not successful in achieving a satisfactory resolution, within ten working days, or as expeditiously as possible, from the date the disability-related issue is raised, or the complaint is against the Office itself, a formal grievance may be filed as described below.

 The purpose of the informal process is to make a good faith effort to resolve the issue quickly and efficiently; however, the individual may ask to implement the formal process at any time during the informal resolution or instead of the formal resolution.